 We suggest creating a watch dedicated playlist in your iPhone’s Music app and name it Apple Watch or My Watch (or something similar.)
 Add all the music you want to play on your watch to this playlist.
 For those of you that are Apple Music subscribers, consider adding an Apple generated For You Playlist.
 These are nice in that they update the music selections weekly.

-- Tap Synced Music
+- Tap Playlists.

-Listening on Apple Watch
+Play Music on Your Apple Watch

 To listen to your synced Music, make sure your Bluetooth headphones are connected.
 Once you’ve done that:

 - Open the Music App on Apple Watch

 - Locate and select the playlist that you want to listen to.